 The 13-hour journey started at 4:30 P.M. (that’s the only schedule they have).
 We rode on a pickup car with improvised seats at the back.
 It’s just a short 20-minute ride to go to the Somaliland border from Djibouti.
 I was with Somalis and Djiboutians in the car, one of them is Abde-Aziz, the only guy there who speaks English.

 When we arrived at the border, I was interrogated for more than an hour at the Djibouti Immigration.
 They asked me soooo many questions and they wouldn’t let me out.
 I had to show them ALL my visas and prove them that I have traveled extensively before and I know what I’m doing.
 I actually thought that I wouldn’t make it to the border because they have declared recently that the border is only for Djiboutians and Somalis (maybe not true!).
 But lo and behold, after more than an hour of uncertainty, they finally let me out!
 (YEY!!!)The immigration office was already closed when they stamped my passport with the condition that I wouldn’t come back to that border because they will NOT let me in.
 And he wasn’t joking… HE WAS VERY FIRM.

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com September 8, 2017
+To consider publishing your opinion piece or analysis please email to firstname.lastname@example.org September 8, 2017